tech-otaku/macos-desktop/MONTEREY.md

     - type `cd ~/Downloads/macos-desktop-main` and press enter

-    - type `chmod +x set-desktop.sh` and press enter to make the script executable

-    - type `chmod +x options.py` and press enter to make the script executable

-    - type `chmod +x Monterey\ Tests/set-desktop-monterey-tests.sh` and press enter to make the script executable
+    - type `chmod +x set-desktop.sh options.py Monterey\ Tests/set-desktop-monterey-tests.sh` and press enter to make the scripts executable

 1. See the [Examples](#examples) section for using the `set-desktop.sh` script